 The durability of a GoPro adhesive mount also has a lot to do with manufacturing quality — and to keep your GoPro safe, you’ll want the best.
 Experienced travel vloggers and athletes swear by 3M adhesive mounts for GoPro cameras, including the Hero 9 and almost any other model, because they can withstand almost anything if you mount them correctly.

 See Related: Simple Ways to Sustainable Travel

 2. GoPro Wrist Strap

-GoPro wrist straps are among the simplest and most portable GoPro accessories for travel, but they don’t have to be anything like the simple (and fairly unreliable) wrist straps that tend to come with other cameras.
+GoPro wrist straps are among the most straightforward and portable GoPro accessories for travel.
+Still, they don’t have to be anything like the simple (and relatively unreliable) wrist straps that tend to come with other cameras.

-This wrist strap mount for the GoPro, on the other hand, allows you to film or vlog right from your wrist.
-The four-strong buckles around the mount make sure that your GoPro (including Hero 6, 7, 8, and 9) is safe at all times.
+On the other hand, this wrist strap mount for the GoPro allows you to film or vlog right from your wrist.
+The four-strong buckles around the mountain ensure that your GoPro (including Hero 6, 7, 8, and 9) is always safe.